 This can seriously affect the value of your home and influence your chances of getting a mortgage accepted.

 Its ability to grow up to 10cm a day during the summer mean it can quickly and easily overwhelm competitor plants and threaten properties by taking root within foundations.
 Japanese knotweed root systems grow extensively, up to three metres deep and up to seven metres in all other directions.
 This makes removing the roots a difficult and labour-intensive task.

 Japanese Knotweed legislation

-It is not a legal requirement to report Japanese Knotweed, however if you are selling your home, it is a legal requirement to declare Japanese Knotweed within the TA6 form and if it is, you also need to provide a Japanese Knotweed management plan in order to satisfy mortgage lender requirements.
+It is not a legal requirement to report Japanese knotweed, however if you are selling your home, it is a legal requirement to declare Japanese knotweed within the TA6 form and if it is, you also need to provide a Japanese knotweed removal plan in order to satisfy mortgage lender requirements.

 Is it illegal to have Japanese Knotweed on my land?